longnguyen0102/Website-performance-analysis-for-eCommerce-company--SQL/README.md

 ![result_query_6](https://github.com/longnguyen0102/photo/blob/main/eCommerce_project/sql_ecommerce_query06_result.png)

+➡️ Revenue made from an user is 43.86 in July.
+If the cost to bring a new user to the platform is lower than 43.86, the company is making profit.

 ### 7️⃣ Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 *Output should show product name and the quantity was ordered.*
 <details>